This document is unfinished - there is a bunch of other tools to be documented ...

 For the evaluation of workspace-expressions ("doIts"),

-the Smalltalk language parser supports two additional types of semi-global variables:
+the Smalltalk language parser supports three additional types of semi-global variables:

-Conceptionally, these are similar to two additional pool dictionaries,
+Conceptionally, these are similar to additional pool dictionaries,

 which are only visible in doIt-evaluations.